Modern Day Concertina Legend – Noel Hill

 Little by little, with the help of his children, he found his way back to the music however.
 Today he is thankfully fully back to doing what he loves.

-His playing style, no doubt freshly informed by such a catastrophic event, is as forceful and spirited as ever.
-It succeed however in retaining a complexity and nuance that is unique to him.
+His playing style, no doubt freshly informed by such a catastrophic event, is as forceful and spirited as ever and has retained a complexity and nuance that is unique to him.

 His most recent album, The Irish Concertina 3: Live in New York was released in 2017.
 This gem showcases his live performance with playing that continues to astound and inspire.